 Are you still with us?
 Let’s rephrase this to simplify it a bit.
 Raising the power increases the cut speed but does not change the abrasive efficiency.
 Raising the pressure also increases the cut speed, plus it has the advantage of improving the abrasive efficiency.

 Here we will discuss the pressure side of the equation in more detail, and then we will move on to the power side.

 Let’s compare two waterjet cutting systems of the same horsepower but different pressure levels—a 60,000 psi system and a 90,000 psi system.
 The 60,000 psi system can have lower maintenance costs, and its purchase price is lower.

 The 90,000 psi system cuts faster and uses less abrasive to complete the same length of cut.
 That is a really big deal because these are the two key factors in waterjet cutting cost.
-In Graph 5d, you see the superior cutting speed and abrasive efficiency of 90,000 psi systems.
+In the graph below, you see the superior cutting speed and abrasive efficiency of 90,000 psi systems.
 You also notice that a direct drive pump has better performance than an intensifier pump of the same pressure, but worse performance than an intensifier pump of higher pressure.
 A 90,000 psi intensifier pump uses less electricity per length of cut than a 60,000 psi direct drive pump—it cuts faster with the same horsepower.
-(For more information on direct drive pumps versus intensifier pumps, see [link to 4a.
-Waterjet Pumps].)
+(For more information on direct drive pumps versus intensifier pumps, see here.)

 As was said, the two big factors of cutting speed and abrasive efficiency are on opposite ends of the seesaw—raising one lowers the other.
 So a 60,000 psi system can match the cutting speed of a 90,000 psi system if it uses abrasive even less efficiently, or else it can use abrasive as efficiently if it slows down a lot.
 You can have one or the other, but not both.